 The Big Idea

-Because individual projects take longer than estimated and they’ve agreed to multiple projects, the working freelancer has three options: 1) stack projects (thus working longer hours), 2) renegotiate deadlines for agreed-to projects (a band-aid, at best, that still drains credibility), or 3) drop agreed-to projects, either intentionally or unintentionally.
+But it’s really easy for us to overestimate how much we can get done in a week, especially when we’re continually juggling multiple projects.
+Because individual projects take longer than estimated and we’ve agreed to multiple projects, we end up with three options: 1) stack projects (thus working longer hours), 2) renegotiate deadlines for agreed-to projects (a band-aid, at best, that still drains credibility), or 3) drop agreed-to projects, either intentionally or unintentionally.
 None of these options are good.

 So the idea behind this particular planner is to get all of your projects in the same space.
 If you can see what you’re doing and what you’ve committed to, you have a better chance of working with a clear head and being able to commit with confidence.
 Hence the text in the title area: you can commit with confidence, knowing that you’ll be able to complete your current and proposed commitments, and you can complete your projects with the clarity that you’re working on what you should be working on.